pgmodeler/pgmodeler/README.md

 * [Change]: relationship validation method now removes fk relationships when the foreign keys that gerenates is no longer exists.
 * [Change]: copy/cut/delete commands does not manipulates system objects like schema public and languages C, SQL and plpgsql.
 * [Change]: pgModeler startup scripts are now path location free meaning that software can be installed where the user desires.
+* [Fix]: pgModeler no longer crashes when editing objects style.
+* [Fix]: corrected bug that was deleting two sequeces at once.
+* [Fix]: pgModeler no longer crashes when removing (disconnecting) relationship that has special primary keys.
+* [Fix]: minor fixes on the startup scripts on all platforms.
+* [Fix]: corrected an incorrect reference to output stream on Windows system.
 * [Fix]: shortcuts and popup menu now works correctly when selection an object on 'Objects of Model' tree.
 * [Fix]: the pgsql base types (represented by tables, sequences, user defined types and domains) are now updated correctly when the related schema is renamed.
 * [Fix]: corrected some weird SRID value on non spatial types.